-Now, keeping connection timestamps doesn’t allow one to claim that it’s a zero logs provider, but still, connection timestamps don’t exactly come under the purview of potentially harmful personal user data.
+Now, keeping connection timestamps isn’t exactly harmful to users since they don’t exactly come under the purview of potentially harmful personal user data.

 So things should have been less problematic right?
 Actually, no and that too because of a case in which a cyberstalker was harassing people including women and that guy was using PureVPN while indulging in this nefarious activity.

-PureVPN even talked about it official in a response post after the whole incident happened and reiterated their stance on how they are always against keeping or sharing logs.
+PureVPN even talked about it an official response post after the whole incident happened and reiterated their stance on how they are always against keeping or sharing logs.

-PureVPN is owned by GZ Systems and has its base in Hong Kong, so lets start this review by talking about its hub.
+PureVPN is owned by GZ Systems which is in turn owned by Uzair Gadit and has its base in Hong Kong, so lets start this review by talking about its hub.
 This former British colony, is now an autonomous territory of China, but does that make it a place where VPNs shouldn’t be setting up their base?